-A simple pattern with a little twist can turn any yarn into such a beautiful thing!
+A simple design with a little twist, the Kizilkaya shawl pattern can turn any yarn into such a beautiful thing!

 Take this one, named after the red rocks that make up lots of landscapes in Turkey.
 I visited only twice, but the terraced valleys, with their sharply defined ridges, have created a lasting impression.